 The World of Marketing 5: The Tyranny of Numbers

 Writers trying to sell their books often fail at converting prospects to readers because of one simple aspect of the marketing process: they are going for numbers.
 When you’re at the mercy of numbers, it can seem as though marketing is impossible.
 Prospects, whoever they are and wherever they may be, seem to be in control.
 You are the hunter, pursuing your quarry, without a clue of where to look, except on the wide open plains of Amazon, perhaps.
 To get control back, you need to free yourself from the tyranny of numbers.
 The first step is to identify what makes a good book and to present one to the world emblazoned with your prospect’s hot buttons in an enticing blurb and a triggering cover.
-That’s all covered in my books How Stories Really Work and A Marketing Handbook for Writers.
+That’s all covered in my books How Stories Really Work and Become a Professional Author.

 The next step is to lay out, in specific terms, what your prospects are going to find in your book.
 When you determine these criteria, you’re basically saying: ‘I don’t care whether there are millions of you or just three; I don’t care if you read my book or someone else’s.
 But let’s be clear that my book is about these particular things.’
 And list what those things are.
 This can be a little bit scary.
 What you are actually doing - if you do this properly - is listing out everything in your book which is unlike any other book.